-A rescue Greyhound may have been starved, dumped on the streets or in the bush.
-Dogs like this face the fear of death through starvation every day.
-We have no idea what that must feel like.
-They can become very possessive / greedy about food.
+A rescue Greyhound may never have shared food.
+Every bit of food they have seen has been theirs.
+Alternatively they may have learnt to fight for food if in a shared paddock.
+Some dogs can become very possessive/greedy about food.
 If this is not handled properly aggression over food may develop, which can have sad repercussions for both owner and dog.

 Please follow these rules to help your dog learn to be around food safely:

 Some greyhounds coming out of racing may display these problems.
 They are kept at minimum weight to race.
 Every piece of food in their kennel has been for them.
 So they have to learn that you are the person who makes decisions about what they eat and when they eat.